 “Physicians can order the test through the electronic medical records as they would any other diagnostic test from our laboratory,” Pinsky said.
 “We expect a turnaround time of about 24 to 48 hours, so doctors will have the results they need to provide appropriate care for their patients.”

-Unlike the virus that causes COVID-19, monkeypox is not new.
+Unlike the virus that causes COVID-19, mpox is not new.
 It was identified in research monkeys in Denmark in 1958, and the first human case was identified in 1970.
 The virus is usually found in Africa, and until now has thought to be primarily spread to humans after contact with infected animals such as rodents and monkeys living in tropical environments.
 It can be spread from person to person through close skin contact, through large respiratory droplets, and by touching an infected person’s bedding or towels.
 But until May, human-to-human transmission was relatively infrequent.

-People with monkeypox typically have a characteristic rash that erupts one to three days after experiencing a fever, head and muscle aches, swollen lymph nodes, and exhaustion.
+People with mpox typically have a characteristic rash that erupts one to three days after experiencing a fever, head and muscle aches, swollen lymph nodes, and exhaustion.
 According to the WHO, about 3% to 6% of infected people have died in the years preceding this outbreak.
 One death has been reported so far in the current outbreak.

 Hinting at transmission

-The WHO states that the unexpected appearance of monkeypox in several regions in people who were not known to have traveled from Africa suggests there may have been undetected transmission in Europe and the United States for some time.
+The WHO states that the unexpected appearance of mpox in several regions in people who were not known to have traveled from Africa suggests there may have been undetected transmission in Europe and the United States for some time.
 Recently diagnosed people have been primarily men who have sex with men who have also reported recent new or numerous sexual partners, suggesting sexual transmission of the virus.

 The Stanford Medicine test is similar to the one Pinsky’s laboratory launched in early March 2020 at the start of the coronavirus pandemic.
-Samples from the patient — nasal or throat swabs in the case of COVID-19 or swabs from the characteristic lesions that form on the skin of people with monkeypox — are mixed with short pieces of DNA that attach themselves to a specific stretch of viral genetic material present in the sample.
+Samples from the patient — nasal or throat swabs in the case of COVID-19 or swabs from the characteristic lesions that form on the skin of people with mpox — are mixed with short pieces of DNA that attach themselves to a specific stretch of viral genetic material present in the sample.
 The mixture is placed into a PCR (polymerase chain reaction) machine that amplifies and detects the presence of the virus.

 “We want to be prepared in case these patients come to our hospitals and clinics,” Pinsky said.
 “The availability of this test helps us quickly provide appropriate care and facilitates the rapid identification of close contacts who may be at risk of contracting this infection.
 I’m much more confident than I was with COVID-19 that we can control this outbreak, but I’m also a worrier and I want us to be prepared.”